This post is all about things to do in Notting Hill.

 8. St. Lukes Mews

 Once we passed all the shops and cafes, we came across an area called St. Luke’s Mews.
-It looked familiar at first glance and I realized that it was the same street featured in the movie Notting Hill.
+It looked familiar at first glance and then I realized it was the same street featured in the movie Notting Hill.
 I wouldn’t be surprised if it’s the most photographed of all the mews in Notting Hill.

 9. Lancaster Road